-The gluten-free diet has become very popular with celebrities worldwide.
+The gluten-free diet to help lose weight has become very popular with celebrities worldwide.
 They are raving about the many weight loss benefits of a gluten-free diet, but does it really work?

 Oprah Winfrey, Miley Cyrus and diagnosed celiac Elisabeth Hasselbeck all said they lost weight going gluten-free.
 Victoria Beckham, Gwyneth Paltrow, Jenny McCarthy, Kim Kardashian and Emmy Rossum have also joined the crowd.

 “Everyone should try no gluten for a week!
 The change in your skin, (physical) and mental health is amazing!
 U won’t go back!” tweeted Miley Cyrus.

-BUT….. there is no real research validating that people will lose weight eating gluten free.
-In fact there are studies showing going gluten free has no effect on weight loss.
+BUT….. there is no real research validating that people will lose weight eating this way.
+In fact, there are studies showing going gluten-free has no effect on weight loss.

 Mayo Clinic’s gluten expert, Joseph Murray MD says there is no evidence that a GF diet will affect weight loss.
-The study conducted on celiac patients on a gluten free diet found some gained weight, some lost weight, and some did not change.
+The study conducted on celiac patients on a GF diet found some gained weight, some lost weight, and some did not change.
 AM J CLIN NUTR 79: 669, 2004 SOURCE: NUTRITION ACTION.
 JAN/FEB 2013.
 GUT MYTHS